ODI Logo ODI

 Hero image description: Women collect water in the Dosso region, Niger Image credit:Nyani Quarmyne Image license:Copyright Panos

-Adaptation is a key challenge facing climate negotiators and policy-makers.
-However, the concept of adaptation as a ‘global challenge’ – as recognised by and articulated in the Paris Agreement – is not getting the attention it warrants in international climate negotiations.
-Until recently, adaptation has been framed almost exclusively as a national-to-local concern, while the broader international dimension of climate risk has received very little attention in negotiations and pragmatic planning for adaptation.
-This holds back regional co-operation as well as global ambition on the issue.
+Adaptation is a key challenge facing climate negotiators and policymakers.
+However, the concept of adaptation as a ‘global challenge’ – as recognised by the Paris Agreement – is not getting the attention it warrants in international climate negotiations.

-But climate risk is, in many cases, ‘borderless’ in nature.
+Until recently, adaptation has been framed almost exclusively as a national-to-local concern.
+But climate risk does not recognise borders.
 Climate impacts in one country will create risks and opportunities in others due to cross-border connectivity (in trade, people, finance and biophysical ecosystems).
 For the same reasons, adaptation measures in one part of the world can have positive and/or negative effects in other places by affecting cross-border links and flows.

 Adopting a transboundary view of climate risk, which explicitly recognises the interconnections between people, ecosystems and economies in a globalised world, changes the scope and nature of the adaptation challenge and creates opportunities to reinvigorate international cooperation on adaptation.